ourPLCC/plcc/README.md

 ## Grammar

-A grammar file consist of three sections, separated by a percent on a line by itself.
+A grammar file consist of three sections separated by a line containing a single percent.

 ```
 [Lexical specification]